namtoki/English/wordlist.md

 strain:                             Even an athletic person like him can strain a muscle while playing sports.
 strip:                              He got awfully drunk and stripped down to his underwear in front of us.
-strongly:                           His wife strongly urged him to go to counseling to stop smoking.
+strongly:                           His wife strongly urged him to go to counseling to stop smoking. surf*:                              We will have to resolve this worrying problem regarding the surf as soon as possible.
 survey:                             The professor and his assistants are analyzing the findings of the survey concerning sleep.
 sword:                              She grasped bloody sword tightly in her hand.
-task:                               He couldn't concentrate on the task because he lacked the motivation to build a database.
+task:                               He couldn't concentrate on the task because he lacked the motivation to build a database. temptation*:                        Some athletes can't resist the temptation to use illegal drugs that will improve their performance.
+terror:                             The police are investigating the cause of the explosion and the possibility of a link to terror group.
 therapy:                            The doctor asserted the importance of the therapy.
 timely:                             He declined the timely offer of a job with his uncle's enterprise.
+tomb:                               He caused a sensation when, against nearly impossible odds, he located the royal tomb.
 tractor:                            He cut down the trees and dragged the wood back with a tractor.
+trainer:                            He is pursuing the career as a dog trainer.
 translation:                        He snapped his fingers when he came up with an exact translation of the Spanish word. treatment*:                         Patients have been adapting to more affordable treatments under the physician's direction.
 tutor:                              He didn't hesitate to ask his new tutor out on a date after the first lesson.